 In addition to the U.S. military women who served in Vietnam, an unknown number of female civilians willingly gave their services on Vietnamese soil during the conflict.

 Many of the women who served in the Vietnam War did so as nurses and medical personnel.
-More than 80% of the female veterans from this war were nurses, although these women often faced the same situations and risks as male military members.
+More than 80 percent of the female veterans from this war were nurses, although these women often faced the same situations and risks as male military members.
 When men were wounded, it was often the women who tended to them and provided the necessary care.

 What is the Long Term Health Outcomes of Women’s Service During the Vietnam Era Study?